OWASP/samm/v2.0/beta/core/operations/o-operational-management.md

 # B: System decomissioning / Legacy management

-The activities in this stream are related to the identification, management, and tracking of systems, applications, application dependencies, and services that are no longer used, have reached end of life, or are no longer actively developed or supported.
-Resources to be managed include those developed by the organization (whether for internal use or for distribution to customers/users), as well as third-party resources used by the organization.
+From the perspective of the organization as a consumer of resources, the activities in this stream are related to the identification, management, and tracking of systems, applications, application dependencies, and services that are no longer used, have reached end of life, or are no longer actively developed or supported.
+Removal of unused systems and services improves manageability of the environment and reduces the organization's attack surface, while affording direct and indirect cost savings (e.g., reduced license count, reduced logging volume, or reduced analyst effort).

+From the perspective of the organization as a supplier of software, activities in this stream focus on managing and - to the extent possible - reducing the organization's support and maintenance workload, through the coordinated retirement of "legacy" software versions.
+Benefits to the organization can be significant over the long term, as a direct consequence of reducing the required back-porting effort for security-related fixes.
+These activities apply to all software resources developed by the organization, whether for internal use or for distribution to customers/users.

 ## Maturity 1
 ### Activity
 Identification of unused applications occurs on an _ad hoc_ basis, either by chance observation, or by occasionally performing a review.
 When unused applications are identified, findings are processed for further action; if a formal process for decommissioning unused applications has been established, that process is used.

+The organization's

 Customer/user migration from older versions of the organization's products is managed individually for each product and customer/user group.
 Multiple versions of each product may be in active use, requiring development teams to invest significant effort in back-porting product fixes.